eikepm/acb/README.md

 coffee index.coffee
 ```

 That will convert all stocked `.acb` files into `converted/*.json`.
-Create the folder 'converted' first before you run index.coffee.
+Create the folder `converted` first before you run index.coffee.

 ## `.acb` file format